This site requires a more recent version of Adobe Flash Player to function properly.

-- Average Monthly Mobile Revenue Per User: We expect this figure to increase from $6.7 in 2011 to $8.5 by the end of our forecast period primarily due the increasing mix of 3G subscribers in the overall base.
-However, there could be a downside of about 5% to our price estimate if the average revenue per user increases only to $7 instead.
-There could also be an upside of a similar nature if this figure further increases to $10.
-This depends on the ability of the company to retain its competitive advantage in terms of technology and its ability to add 3G subscribers.
+- Average Monthly Mobile Revenue Per User: We expect this figure to increase from $6.5 in 2015 to about $8 by the end of our forecast period, primarily due the increasing mix of 4G subscribers in the overall base.
+However, there could be a downside of about 15% to our price estimate if the average revenue per user increases only to $7 instead.
+There could be an upside of about 15% if this figure increases to $9.
+This depends on the ability of the company to add 3G/4G and drive higher data usage by offering superior speeds.

-- Mobile Service and Phones EBITDA margin: We expect this figure to decrease from 22% in 2011 to about 16% by the end of our forecast period mainly because of high level of mobile phone subsidies and tariff regulation by the Government and potentially higher costs stemming from the company's tower leasing venture.
-However, there could be an upside of about 20% to our price estimate if the EBITDA margins declines only to 18%.
-There could also be downside of about 13% if EBITDA margins fall further to 15%.
+- Mobile Service and Phones EBITDA margin: We expect this figure to decrease from 28% in 2015 to about 25% by the end of our forecast period mainly because of tariff regulation by the Government and potentially higher costs stemming from the company's tower leasing venture.
+However, there could be an upside of about 20% to our price estimate if the EBITDA margins declines only to 26%.
+There could also be downside of about 50% if EBITDA margins fall further to 20%.
 This largely depends on the level of subsidies and promotions that the carrier grants its subscriber base, the tariff restrictions imposed by the government and the broader competition in the Chinese wireless market.

 China Unicom is a telecom service provider based out of China.
 Most of its revenues come from providing mobile voice and value added services as well as fixed-line broadband services.
-It also sells mobile handsets at highly subsidized prices.
+It also sells mobile handsets at subsidized prices.

 In addition, the company also offers landline phone services.

-Broadband internet and mobile business are expected to be the key growth drivers for the company.
+Broadband Internet and mobile businesses are expected to be the key growth drivers for the company in the future.

-The Broadband Internet division contributes the most to China Unicom's value because of the following reasons:
+The Mobile Service and Phones division contributes the most to China Unicom's value because of the following reasons:

-China is now the largest smartphone market in the world by volume, having crossed U.S. in the third quarter of 2011.
+China is now the largest smartphone market in the world by volume.
+According to Strategy Analytics, about 438 million smartphones were sold in China in 2015.
 Increasing smartphone adoption will help drive data revenues up since the average revenue per user generated from someone using a smartphone is higher than customers on feature phones, who only use text and voice services.

 Government-mandated restructuring in the Chinese Telecommunications Industry

-Telecommunications industry in China is largely regulated by the Government.
-Restructuring initiatives were taken in 2008-09, leading to merging and de-merging of landline and mobile businesses across companies.
-As a result of the shuffle, only 3 companies remained in the telecom sector and China Unicom acquired China Netcom's landline business but lost its high-growth CDMA business to China Telecom in the process.
+The telecommunications industry in China is largely regulated by the Government.
+Restructuring initiatives were taken in 2008-09, leading to the merging and de-merging of landline and mobile businesses across companies.
+As a result of the shuffle, only three companies remained in the telecom sector and China Unicom acquired China Netcom's landline business but lost its high-growth CDMA business to China Telecom in the process.
 It's quite possible that such restructuring plans might also come up in the future.
-In fact, policymakers in China are planning on converging television broadcast, telecom service and internet access networks next.
-Frequent restructuring will meddle with the company's long-term plans and create uncertainty.
+Frequent restructuring could meddle with the company's long-term plans and create uncertainty for equity shareholders.